Reflexion

 |---|---|

-| +Apply when the agent attempts the same task class repeatedly and you have a place to keep critiques across runs (multi-turn assistants, recurring job types, agent benchmarks). | −When the task is single-shot, the lesson has no future attempt to inform and the critique step pays no rent. |
+| +This earns its rent when the agent attempts the same task class repeatedly and you have a place to keep critiques across runs (multi-turn assistants, recurring job types, agent benchmarks). | −When the task is single-shot, the lesson has no future attempt to inform and the critique step pays no rent. |

-| +Use where failure is diagnosable from the trajectory — the agent can name the mistake in words an outside reviewer could verify. | −Without external grounding, same-model self-critique tends to approve its own work even when it should not — substitute a different model, a tool-grounded check, or the CRITIC pattern. |
+| +Justified where failure is diagnosable from the trajectory: the agent can name the mistake in words an outside reviewer could verify. | −Without external grounding, same-model self-critique tends to approve its own work even when it should not.
+Substitute a different model, a tool-grounded check, or the CRITIC pattern. |

-| +Reach for it when fine-tuning is too slow or too expensive but you can afford a second LLM call per failed attempt and a small key-value store for lessons. | −When failures are not visible in the trajectory (stale data the agent could not have known about, hidden environment changes), the critique will hallucinate a cause. |
+| +A good fit when fine-tuning is too slow or too expensive but you can afford a second LLM call per failed attempt and a small key-value store for lessons. | −When failures are not visible in the trajectory (stale data the agent could not have known about, hidden environment changes), the critique will hallucinate a cause. |

-| +Prefer it when you want behavioral improvements that survive a deploy: the lessons are inspectable text you can read, edit, or evict by hand. |
+| +Useful when you want behavioral improvements that survive a deploy: the lessons are inspectable text you can read, edit, or evict by hand. |

 In the wild